Cyb-CL/PollVoteApp/README.md

 Step 1: Run the Setup Script
 Navigate to the root folder of the project in your terminal and run:

-bash
-# Universal command (runs on Linux, macOS, and Windows without requiring any permission changes):
 bash setup.sh

-# Optional: rebuild images locally before deploying
-bash setup.sh --build
+-- Optional: rebuild images locally before deploying bash setup.sh --build
 (If the repository was cloned via Git, `./setup.sh` also works directly).